|Page 1 of 16:|| |

 There is also a little bit more going on here than you might expect, with the movie admirably tackling not only racism from one point of view but any prejudice between races, generations and classes.
 It's actually a bit braver than most during some moments (ie, Kutcher relating a number of "black" jokes at the dinner table) but then, sadly, dwindles back to rom-com clichés whenever scenes are lacking any tension.

-The direction is blah, everything stays within very standard Hollywood limits and, for the most part, it's unexciting, safe movie-making at it's most average with character development at it's lamest.
+The direction from Kevin Rodney Sullivan is blah, everything stays within very standard Hollywood limits and, for the most part, it's unexciting, safe movie-making at its most average with character development at its lamest.
 Which is a shame.
 Because I DO like Ashton Kutcher and Bernie Mac.

 See this if you like: Just Married, Save The Last Dance, Soul Man.

 I found "Guess Who" to be absolutely delighful.
 Even though there are a

 lot of differences between "Guess Who" and "Guess Who's Coming To

 Dinner", I still see a resemblance.
 I also think that Katherine Hepburn